DavidWittman/packer-post-processor-tarball/README.md

       "_comment": "The directory to write artifacts to", "output": "packer_{{.BuildName}}_tarball",

-      "_comment": "Filename to use for the artifact. `.tar.gz` will be appended to the end", "tarball_filename": "packer_{{.BuildName}}",
+      "_comment": "Filename to use for the artifact. `tarball_extension` will be appended to the end", "tarball_filename": "packer_{{.BuildName}}",

+      "_comment": "Filename extension to use",
+      "tarball_extension": ".tar.xz",

+      "_comment": "Compression type (see tar-out in `man guestfish` for supported types)", "compression": "xz",

       "_comment": "The Guestfish binary to use",
       "guestfish_binary": "guestfish",